sebapersson/petab_sciml/docs/src/format.md

 ### Detailed Field Description

-- `targetId` [NON\_ESTIMATED\_ENTITY\_ID, required]:
+- `targetId` [NON\_ESTIMATED\_ENTITY\_ID, REQUIRED]:
   The identifier of the non-estimated entity that will be modified.
 Restrictions vary depending on the `operationType` and the model type.
-Targets can be one of the following:
+Partially repeating the PEtab standard, and introducing one new target type, targets can be one of the following:
   - **Differential Targets**: Entities defined by a time derivative (e.g., targets of SBML rate rules or species that change by participating in reactions).
   - **Algebraic Targets**: Entities defined by an algebraic assignment (i.e., they are not associated with a time derivative and are generally not constant).
 In the context of a neural network, if the neural network appears in the observable formula or ODE RHS, its inputs are considered algebraic targets.
 If a neural network is exclusively of the 3rd hybridization type (**Neural network models to parametrize ODEs**), its inputs are considered to be a constant target.
   - **Constant Targets**: Entities defined by a constant value but may be subject to event assignments (e.g., SBML model parameters that are not targets of rate or assignment rules).
 In the SciML PEtab standard, as input arrays files are constant, they can assign to constant targets (e.g. neural network inputs in the 3rd hybridization type).
   - **Model Parameter Targets**: Entities corresponding to model parameters in the model file (e.g., SBML model parameters).
 These parameters cannot appear in the PEtab parameter table, and as discussed [here](@ref example_hybrid_output), neither in the observable formula.
-- `operationType` [STRING, required]:
+- `operationType` [STRING, REQUIRED]:
   Specifies the type of operation to be performed on the target.
-Allowed values are:
+Repeating parts of the PEtab standard, allowed values are:
   - `setValue`: Sets the current value of the target to the value specified in `targetValue`.
 The target must be a constant target.
   - `setRate`: Sets the time derivative of the target to `targetValue`.
 The target must be a differential target.
   - `setAssignment`: Sets the target to the symbolic value of `targetValue`.
 The target must be an algebraic target.
   - `setParameter`: Sets the value of a model parameter to a dynamic neural network output. `targetValue` must be a neural network output.

-- `targetValue` [STRING, required]:
+- `targetValue` [STRING, REQUIRED]:
   The value or expression that will be used to change the target.
 The interpretation of this value depends on the specified `operationType`.

 ### The `operationType`, mapping table, and condition table defines hybrid model type